andreadvecchia/andreadvecchia/README.md

 Hello 👋
 My name is Andrea Della Vecchia.

-I am a Postdoctoral Researcher at EPFL – Swiss Finance Institute, working on scalable machine learning methods for quantitative finance.
+I am a **Postdoctoral Researcher at EPFL** – Swiss Finance Institute, working on **scalable machine learning methods for quantitative finance**.
 My recent work includes dynamic programming for stochastic control and American option pricing, as well as non-i.i.d. data (covariate shift) and time-series forecasting.

-I received my Ph.D. in Machine Learning from the University of Genoa, advised by Prof. Lorenzo Rosasco and Prof. Ernesto De Vito.
+I received my **Ph.D. in Machine Learning** from the University of Genoa, advised by Prof. Lorenzo Rosasco and Prof. Ernesto De Vito.
-There, I focused on statistical learning theory and optimization, developing efficient kernel-based algorithms for regression and classification using random projection techniques (Nyström method, random features).
+There, I focused on statistical learning theory and optimization, **developing efficient kernel-based algorithms** for regression and classification using random projection techniques (Nyström method, random features).

 More about me and my research:
 🔗 [andreadvecchia.github.io](https://andreadvecchia.github.io)